May 1-7, 2017

 The Children's and Teen Choice Book Awards

 One hallmark of Children's Book Week is the announcement of the winners of the Children's and Teen Choice Book Awards, the only national book awards program where the winning titles are selected by young readers of all ages.
-Voting is open from March 19--May 9, 2013.
+Voting will be open from Tuesday, March 8 through Monday, April 25 at ccbookawards.com.

 How to participate: